kirananto/review-system/README.md

 5. **No unique identifier for reviewers.**
    Due to the absence of a unique reviewer ID, it's not feasible to use a relational model for reviewers.
 Reviewer details will instead be stored as a field in the `comment` table.

+6. **Idempotency gotcha**
+   The current design ensures idempotency by processing only newly added files from the S3 bucket.
+While checksum-based duplication checks were considered to prevent reprocessing if the same file is re-uploaded, they were intentionally avoided to reduce complexity and prevent ambiguity—especially during redrive scenarios in case of failures.
+This trade-off helps keep the system simpler, more predictable, and easier to reason about operationally.

 ## 🐊 Gochas & Current Limitations